How To Reduce Food Waste & Save Money Too!

 What about smaller leftovers like half an onion or a handful of leftover green beans?

-After our meal is done I’m careful how I store the leftovers.
-I want to make sure they can be easily seen.
+I’m careful how I store the leftovers to make sure they can be easily seen.
 That’s been huge in reducing our food waste.

 I prefer to store our food in the refrigerator contained in glass jars.
 No plastic touching our food! #TexasHomesteader

-I repurpose glass jars to store our leftovers.
-I often write the contents directly on the glass with a permanent marker (it scrubs off easily with a sprinkle of baking soda when empty)
+I repurpose glass jars to store leftovers.
+You can write the contents directly on the glass with a permanent marker (it scrubs off easily with a sprinkle of baking soda when empty)

-Not only do I never have to deal with stained plastic or a drawer full of mis-matched lids, but the ‘footprint’ of the food storage jar in my refrigerator is smaller.
+I don’t have to deal with stained plastic or a drawer full of mis-matched lids, and the ‘footprint’ of the food storage jar in my refrigerator is smaller.

 That means my refrigerator doesn’t appear so crammed like it would with hodgepodge plastic food containers.
-That food is more likely to be seen and enjoyed instead of forgotten and wasted.
+Food is more likely to be seen and enjoyed instead of forgotten and wasted.

 How To Use Up Leftovers

-To use up small bits of leftover vegetables I’ll often incorporate them into meals the next day:
+To use up small bits of leftover vegetables I can incorporate them into meals the next day:

 Added to Endless Soup for healthy lunches.